Home Treatments for Upper Respiratory Infections in Dogs & Cats

 - Keep your pet hydrated.

 Set out plenty of fresh water.
 Picky cats and dogs may prefer running water; invest in a cat fountain or be attentive to faucets.
-Quick tip on making sure pets get more water: add a little low sodium chicken broth to the bowl.
+Quick tip on making sure pets get more water: add a little low sodium chicken broth to the bowl (and then make sure to clean and wash the bowl thoroughly 24 hours after the addition).

 - Rest, rest and more rest.